TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 This allows for a growable string, suitable for dynamic operations such as append, replace, and remove.

 {% alert "success" %}
-Key Point for Exploitation: If we control `buffer`, we can achieve arbitrary memory read.
+Key Point for Exploitation: If we control `buffer` and can observe the string, we can achieve arbitrary memory read.
 {% endalert %}

 ## Analysis